Endogen/Telegram-Kraken-Bot/README.md

 ## Usage
 If you configured the bot correctly and execute the script, you should get a welcome message from the bot along with the information if you are using the latest version.
 There should also be a custom keyboard that shows you all the available commands.
 Click on a button to execute the command or type the command in manually.

+:warning: In general, while entering the volume, make sure that you don't use smaller values then Kraken supports.
+Take a look at the [order limits for various coins](https://support.kraken.com/hc/en-us/articles/205893708-What-is-the-minimum-order-size-).
+Otherwise the request to Kraken will lead to an error.

 ### Available commands
 ##### Related to Kraken
 - `/trade`: Start a workflow that leads to the creation of a new order of type _limit_ (buy or sell)